-- Higher maximum temperatures and more hot days over nearly all land areas; - Higher minimum temperatures, fewer cold days and frost days over nearly all land areas; - Reduced diurnal temperature range over most land areas;
+- ✓ Higher maximum temperatures and more hot days over nearly all land areas; - ✓ Higher minimum temperatures, fewer cold days and frost days over nearly all land areas; - ✓ Reduced diurnal temperature range over most land areas;

-- Increase of heat index over land areas; and - More intense precipitation events.
+- ✓ Increase of heat index over land areas; and - ✓ More intense precipitation events.

 Many secondary effects are projected to result from global warming, including a rise in sea level; impacts to agriculture; changes in disease vectors; and changes in habitat and biodiversity.
 While the outcomes and the feedback mechanisms involved are not fully understood, and much research remains to be done, global climate change has the potential to cause catastrophic environmental, social, and economic consequences.
 Globally, climate change may affect numerous environmental resources through impacts related to changing air temperatures and precipitation patterns.
-As of 2006, eleven of the past twelve years are on the list of the twelve warmest years since reliable record keeping began in 1850 In January 2017, several scientific agencies around the world, including NASA and the NOAA in the United States and the Met Office in the United Kingdom, named 2016 the warmest year recorded.
+In January 2017, several scientific agencies around the world, including NASA and the NOAA in the United States and the Met Office in the United Kingdom, named 2016 the warmest year recorded.
 This marked the third consecutive year reaching a new record temperature, the first time since the current warming trend began in the 1970s that three years in a row were record highs.
-2016's record meant that 16 of the 17 warmest years have occurred since 2000.4 Arctic sea ice declined in 2006 by the largest amount ever, losing an area roughly the size of Texas and California combined.
-On September 13, 2017, sea ice extent reached an annual minimum of 1.79 million square miles.
-This was 610,000 square miles below the 1981 to 2010 median extent for the same day, and 1,000 square miles and 193,000 square miles above the 2012 and 2016 extents for the same day, respectively.5
+2016's record meant that 16 of the 17 warmest years have occurred since 2000.2 On September 13, 2017, sea ice extent reached an annual minimum of 1.79 million square miles.
+This was 610,000 square miles below the 1981 to 2010 median extent for the same day, and 1,000 square miles and 193,000 square miles above the 2012 and 2016 extents for the same day, respectively.3